metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Do not wait too much to push large commits which are not clear enough in terms what issue is supposed to be resolved or improved.

-**Avoid making huge changes to existing code** without first discusing the matter, new code and additions is not problem thogh.
+**Avoid making huge changes to existing code** without first discussing the matter, new code and additions is not problem though.

 ## Portability and other systems